Kadee80/webdev_sp25/README.md

 ## Notable Dates

 _Monday, Feb 3, 2025_- Last day to drop/add on Albert for all students.
-Last day to drop Fall 2024 classes and not receive a grade of 'W'.
+Last day to drop Spring 2025 classes and not receive a grade of 'W'.

 _Monday, Feb 17, 2025_ - Presidents’ Day, No classes scheduled / University Holiday